 Webhooks in Jira are responsible for sending updates to Aha! from Jira.
 Enabling a webhook is essential for establishing two-way communication between the systems.

 In Jira, webhooks run at a server level.
 Typically, only a single webhook needs to be enabled in order to establish two-way updates for all of your integrations.
 Having multiple webhooks enabled can cause record and event duplication in Aha! when a record is updated in Jira.

-However, there are a couple of scenarios where multiple webhooks are required.
+However, there are a few situations where multiple webhooks are required.

-- Developers are creating unrelated sub-tasks in JIRA that you don't want flowing back into Aha!
-You can uncheck the "Issues Created" event for this webhook so no new sub-tasks flow back into Aha!
+However, you do not want some sub-tasks that developers create to flow back up to Aha!
+You can uncheck the Issue created event for this webhook so no new sub-tasks flow back into Aha!

-- The solution for managing this process is the creation of two different webhooks, which would look like this:
+The solution for managing this process is the creation of two different webhooks, which would look like this:

 - Webhook1: JQL = issuetype in (improvement, "New Feature") and Events = <everything including issue created>

 - Webhook2: JQL = issuetype in (Epic, "User Story", Sub-task) and Events = <everything other than issue created>